Numerator Consumer Goods Price Index (CGPI)

 CONSUMER SENTIMENT

-say rising prices are a top concern for the year ahead
+say rising prices are the top concern for the year ahead

-• Over the past 12 months, prices for everyday household purchases are up 2.4% as annual inflation edged up in April after a cooler March.
+- Over the past 12 months, prices for everyday household purchases are up 3.4% as annual inflation edged up in June for the third consecutive month.

-• Regionally, consumers in the South census region have experienced higher levels of inflation since 2018.
+- Regionally, consumers in the South census region have continued to experience higher levels of inflation since 2018.

 Inflation Trends, Overall